-- For the garnish: preheat the oven to 160 °.
+- For the filling: preheat the oven to 160° traditional heat (not rotating).
 Mix the dry ingredients: cornstarch, bitter cocoa, whole sugar.
-Separately, whip the eggs then add the melted butter, coconut cream and vanilla.
-Gradually incorporate the dry ingredients.
+Separately, whisk the eggs then add the melted butter, coconut cream and vanilla.
+Gradually add the dry ingredients.
 Mix well to obtain a smooth texture.

-- Roll out the dough on the floured work surface (or between 2 sheets of baking paper) then line a 25cm diameter tart mold.
-Pour the filling and bake for about 40 minutes depending on your oven.
-Let cool completely out of the oven then refrigerate if necessary before cutting.
+- Roll out the dough on a floured work surface (or between 2 sheets of baking paper) then line a 25cm diameter tart tin.
+Pour the filling then bake for about 30 minutes (this varies according to your oven, to adapt).
+Leave to cool completely out of the oven then refrigerate if necessary before cutting.